Wednesday, 21 Jan 2026

 Along the trail there are interpretation points that tell you more about the trees, plants and insects here, as well as the forest’s part in the local charcoal and iron smelting industry.
 There are several viewpoints too, with glorious glimpses of Ben Cruachan.

-As its National Nature Reserve status implies, Glen Nant is perfect for wildife watching.
+Glen Nant National Nature Reserve is perfect for wildlife watching.
 Look out for huge mounds of pine needles and other woodland debris that are the homes of busy colonies of wood ants.
 The sunny glades in the open woodland attract butterflies and moths, and listen out for warblers and woodpeckers in the trees.
 You may also spot deer and red squirrels.

 If you are exploring the area by bike, National Cycle Route 78 passes Glen Nant.